W0lfySec/HTB-Writeups/Machines/Linux/Easy/Previce/Previce.md

 // We got user 'm4lwhere' hash

-// we can crack it using john
+// we can crack it using john using format: md5crypt-long

+    $ john hash.txt --wordlist=../../../../../../htb/wordlists--/rockyou.txt --format=md5crypt-long
+    Using default input encoding: UTF-8
+    Loaded 1 password hash (md5crypt-long, crypt(3) $1$ (and variants) [MD5 32/64])
+    Will run 4 OpenMP threads
+    Press 'q' or Ctrl-C to abort, almost any other key for status ilovecody112235! (?)
+    1g 0:00:53:13 DONE (2021-09-09 10:38) 0.000313g/s 2321p/s 2321c/s 2321C/s ilovecodydean..ilovecody..
+    Use the "--show" option to display all of the cracked passwords reliably Session completed

+// We got 'm4lwhere' user password !!

+    m4lwhere : ilovecody112235!

+//